 |Current Status||Next Steps|

-Second half of 2017 – AcSB to approve and issue final Handbook material.
+First half of 2018 – AcSB to approve and issue final Handbook material.

 The Accounting Standards Board (AcSB) is participating in the International Accounting Standards Board’s (IASB) project to develop a single source of principle-based guidance to account for all types of insurance contracts.